-In the Northwest Territories Internships, students are responsible to Justices of the Supreme Court of the Northwest Territories.
+In the Northwest Territories Judicial Internship, students are responsible to Justices of the Supreme Court of the Northwest Territories.
 This Internship is an unparalleled opportunity for full-time learning with a Court.
 Students will earn fifteen credits toward their law degree over the course of the term.
 Internship placements are available in the Fall and Winter terms.

 Law 2 and 3 students are eligible for this placement.
 Students who wish to apply for this program must have successfully completed Law I. The Supreme Court of the NWT suggests that students complete Evidence before participating in the program.